 One of the easiest and most effective ways to protect your laminate is by using furniture pads.
 While laminate has a durable top layer, it isn't scratch-proof.
 Heavy furniture, especially pieces that get moved around often like dining chairs or coffee tables, can easily leave deep gouges and scuffs.
 To prevent this, stick inexpensive felt pads on the bottom of every furniture leg.
 It’s a quick, five-minute job that can save you from a major headache later.
 Check the pads every few months to make sure they haven’t worn down or fallen off, and replace them as needed.
 This simple step is non-negotiable for maintaining a flawless floor.

-Protect High-Traffic Areas with Rugs
+Protect High-Traffic Spots with Rugs

 Certain parts of your home naturally see more action than others.
 Hallways, entryways, and the main path through your living room are all high-traffic zones that are more vulnerable to wear.
 A great way to shield these areas is with rugs and mats.
 Placing a durable doormat at every entrance to your home will catch dirt, grit, and moisture right at the door, preventing it from being tracked across your floors.
 For hallways and living areas, a stylish area rug not only adds a layer of protection but also brings warmth and personality to your space.
 It’s a functional and decorative solution rolled into one.